 There are several medications that can help you manage sacroiliac (SI) joint dysfunction.
 The medication you take will depend on your symptoms as well as the cause of your SI joint pain.

-As always, before taking any new medication, let your doctor know about all of the medications, vitamins, and other supplements you’re taking.
+As always, before taking any new medication, let your doctor know about all the medications, vitamins, supplements and herbals formulations you’re taking.
 This is important because some medications have side effects or can interfere with other medications you take.

 If over-the-counter medications don’t work for you, you may need a prescription medication.
 Your doctor will determine which prescription medication is right for you.